hananezlitni/HZ-CAS741-Project/docs/VnVReport/README.md

-# Test Report
+# Verification & Validation Report

-The folders and files for this folder are as follows:

-Describe ...
+This folder contains the project's system and unit verification and validation report.